Once upon a time and not long ago, telling folks that you were planning to travel around Taiwan would generally be met with a puzzled reply of

 Thailand was the 9th most visited nation globally in 2018 and has pretty consistently been on the top-ten most visited nations list for years.
 While you can find plenty of untouristed spots throughout Thailand if you look hard enough, so many of the country’s must-see highlights are so geared towards foreign tourists (and increasingly visitors from China, who can now drive overland through Laos from Kunming to Chiang Mai in about ten hours) that it’s almost impossible to imagine them existing without tourism.

 While inbound tourism in Taiwan is growing every year as more and more people realize the island has a great deal to offer to travelers of all interests, Taiwan is nowhere close to being considered an oversaturated tourist market.
 Outside of a few dozen spots which are generally considered tourist must-visits (Jiufen and Pingxi definitely come to mind), tourists are in the distinct minority even in that the government has gone out of its way to designate as “tourist” spots (The Raohe or Shilin night markets, Taipei 101, Dadaocheng…the list goes on).
 From crowded night market to bustling temple, Taiwan’s popular attractions were popular with locals before (most) anyone outside of Taiwan knew they existed.
+(You might also like: Secrets to Traveling around Taiwan over Chinese New Year)

 Which brings us to Thanos (and this article to the Endgame):